Chairman, CEO and Executive Editor

 Ms. Hierta has lived and worked in Rwanda, Burkina Faso and China.
 She holds a BA in Government from Harvard University and an MSc in International Political Economy from the London School of Economics.

-Ope Odusan is Africa.com’s Managing Director of Domain Name Services and IT Industry.
+Ope Odusan is Africa.com’s Managing Director of Internet Services.
 His unique combination of knowledge of the African internet market, management skills, professional experience and African domain name industry connections make him the ideal person to drive this division of Africa.com.

 Mr. Odusan was previously the Chief Operating Officer of the Nigeria Internet Registration Association (NIRA).
 He acquired most of his educational and professional experience in the USA after his first Bachelor of Science degree from the University of Ibadan, Nigeria.
 Other educational qualifications include Master Degree in Biotechnology from the Illinois Institute of Technology, Chicago, USA, Master Degree in Technology Management from the University of Maryland, Maryland, USA, Oracle DBA Certificate from the Pennsylvania State University, USA.